 Tuition & Cost

-With Herzing University, you are never alone, and we offer many options to help you invest in yourself, earn your master’s degree in nursing and become a nurse administrator.
+With Herzing University, you are never alone, and we offer many options to help you invest in yourself, earn your master’s degree in nursing and become a leader in nursing.

 Frequently Asked Questions

 The idea of earning a MBA degree is often overlooked by nursing students – but it can be a very valuable way for a nurse to advance in their profession.

 Understanding the motivations behind financial decisions made by hospital CEO’s and CFO’s is crucial to getting a seat at the table in the decision-making process.
 Working towards a master’s degree in business administration can put you in a position to advance professionally on the business side of healthcare.
 Learn more about why nurses should consider getting an MBA.

 However, hospitals looking for a Chief Nursing Officer (CNO) or Certified Nurse Educator (CNE) will most often prefer candidates with an MSN in Nursing Leadership.
 They will certainly consider a RN with an MBA, but the Master’s of Science Degree in Nursing is the top-tier credential most employers will be looking for.

 Nursing administrators fall under the U.S. Bureau of Labor Statistics’ (BLS) medical and health services manager category.
 According to the BLS, the average salary for medical health and service managers is $127,980 per year ($61.53 per hour).*

 Discover how much nurse administrators can make by state and find salary estimates in the area near you.

 A master’s degree may not always be required, but you will very likely need to hold a Bachelor of Science in Nursing (BSN) or be currently enrolled in a postgraduate program.

 Attaining a master’s degree best qualifies you to apply for the Nurse Executive Certification (NE-BC) and help you find the position you desire.